huggingface/datasets/docs/source/stream.rst

 In a training loop
 ^^^^^^^^^^^^^^^^^^

-First let's shuffle the dataset:
+:class:`datasets.IterableDataset`s can be integrated into a training loop.
+First, shuffle the dataset:

 .. code-block::